 Munin the monitoring tool surveys all your computers and remembers what it saw.

-Munin Monitoring System is one of the popular computer system, network and infrastructure monitoring tool.
-With Munin, real-time information about the servers, applications, services, SANs, network and many more resources is available in graphs through a web interface.
-And Munin is easy to set up and deploy with its plug and play capabilities, and coupled with the fact that it’s free and open source, making it a popular monitoring tools for web servers and hosts.
+Munin Monitoring System is one of the popular computer systems, network, and infrastructure monitoring tools.
+With Munin, real-time information about the servers, applications, services, SANs, network, and many more resources is available in graphs through a web interface.
+And Munin is easy to set up and deploy with its plug-and-play capabilities, and coupled with the fact that it’s free and open-source, making it a popular monitoring tool for web servers and hosts.

 Munin actually consists of two parts, namely Munin Master and Munin node.
 Munin Server is the data gatherer and grapher which also hosts the software website.
-The Munin Server will periodically poll all the nodes in your network, it’s aware of for data, which it in turn will use to create graphs and HTML pages for viewing via web browser.
-Munin Node is the agent that monitors and extracts data from the node it runs on, and then passes the data to the server for further processing.
+The Munin Server will periodically poll all the nodes in your network, it’s aware of for data, which is, in turn, will use to create graphs and HTML pages for viewing via a web browser.
+Munin Node is the agent that monitors and extracts data from the node it runs on and then passes the data to the server for further processing.

 We will be configuring Munin on a server that has access to the OpenStack Compute environment hosts.
 Ensure this server has enough RAM, disk, and CPU capacity for the environment you are running.
 As a bare minimum in a test environment, it is possible to run this on a VM with 1vCPU, 1.5 GB of RAM, and 8 GB of disk space.